‘Nobody cares anymore:’ Lions-Redskins could be peak apathy

 “Certainly, always looking for better ways to coach,” Patricia said.
 “That has to be my job, and that’s what I’m always trying to figure out every single week.”

-QB Matthew Stafford is expected to miss his third consecutive game with a back injury, which would mean another start for backup Jeff Driskel.
+QB Matthew Stafford will miss his third consecutive game with a back injury, which means another start for backup Jeff Driskel.

 NICHOLSON STILL IN